 The Company's restricted cash and cash equivalents include cash pledged as collateral for securities included in long-term debt.
 Cash pledged as collateral is held by a trustee in various accounts subject to use restrictions imposed by trust indentures and agreements specific to each of the Company's security issues.
 Pursuant to stipulations in these indentures and agreements, cash held in trust funds must be used for distributions as required under the specific financing obligations.
-Restricted cash and cash equivalents consist of cash management accounts, money market funds, and other operating accounts invested in high quality short-term financial instruments.
+Restricted cash and cash equivalents consist of accounts invested in highly liquid financial instruments with stated maturities of three months or less.
 The amounts may exceed federally insured limits.